malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 								- desnaturalización de las lenguas con nombre:
 									- las lenguas nombradas son construcciones ideológicas que sirven a la idea de estado-nación, pero siguen siendo consideradas como naturales o dadas a nivel institucional e incluso en estudios sociolingüísticos que quieren cuestionarlas.
-										- las ideas tradicionales tienen su utilidad pero los análisis más interesantes emergen de
+										- las ideas tradicionales tienen su utilidad pero los análisis más interesantes emergen de But as sociolinguists have long maintained, it is far more productive analytically to focus on the very variable ways in which individual linguistic features with identifiable social and cultural associations get clustered together whenever people communicate (e.g. Hudson 1980; Le Page 1988; Hymes 1996; Silverstein 1998; Blommaert 2003).
+If we focus on the links and histories of each of the ingredients in any strip of communication, then the ideological homogenisation and/or erasure achieved in national language naming becomes obvious, and a host of sub- and/or trans-national styles and registers come into view, most of which are themselves ideologically marked and active (Agha 2007).
+I
 								- la lingüística es una semiótica entre muchas
 								-  la desigualdad y la innovación se sitúan juntas en una dinámica de normatividad omnipresente
 								-  los contextos en los que las personas orientan sus interacciones  están mucho más allá del evento comunicativo en sí mismo